 The Master of Digital Sciences degree is a professional master’s degree for graduates from a variety of backgrounds.

-For graduates from computer science, computer information systems, technology, or other areas close to Digital Sciences, it can augment the students’ undergraduate coursework with additional breadth and some focused depth in one area outside their own discipline.
+For graduates from computer science, computer information systems, technology, or other areas close to Digital Sciences, the Master of Digital Science can augment the students’ undergraduate coursework with additional breadth and some focused depth in one area outside their own discipline.
 For example, a computer science graduate could select the Digital Systems Management and Consulting concentration to study the management of information systems.
 A computer information systems graduate could select the Enterprise Architecture concentration to learn how to align the use of technology to business needs.

 For graduates from the sciences, humanities or other areas less closely aligned with Digital Sciences, the Master of Digital Sciences gives a broad exposure to the field and a focused introduction to one area.
 For example, a physics graduate could select the Digital Systems Software Development concentration to study programming, algorithms, and software engineering.
 A psychology or education graduate could select the Digital Science Cognition and Communication concentration to learn about simulation games, virtual reality, and managing technological change.